SteelSeries Qck Prism Review: Not Necessary, But Mostly Worth It

 Qck Means RGB

-Although I opined about not being an RGB enthusiast in the opening graphs of this review, I will say that if you're fiending for more RGB in your life, the Qck Prism is bright, but not too bright -- providing a nice accent to your RGB arsenal.
+Although I opined about not being an RGB enthusiast in the opening graphs of this review, I will say that if you're fiending for more RGB in your life, the Qck Prism is a nice accent.

 Setting the colors and patterns on the Prism is a cinch, too.
-Featuring 12-zone, 360-degree illumination, and varying dynamic effects, such as steady, colorshift, and breathe, you can set each of the Prism's zones to the color and speed you want.
-You can even set the Qck to illuminate when you're low on health or when you complete certain in-game tasks, providing you're playing Dota 2, CS:GO, or Minecraft.
+Featuring 12-zone, 360-degree illumination, and varying dynamic effects, you can set each of the Prism's zones to the color and speed you want.
+You can even set the Qck to illuminate when you're low on health or when you complete certain in-game tasks in Dota 2, CS:GO, or Minecraft.
+There aren't any others at the time of writing.
 And, for those that just want to take advantage of the Qck's amazing surfaces, you can even turn the illumination properties completely off.

-Note: SteelSeries provided a Qck Prism model for the purpose of this review.
+[Note: A Qck Prism review model was provided by SteelSeries for the purpose of this review.]